stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

    Tension_found(m_T(k)) <= epsilon_found
    ```

-   for a small fixed threshold `epsilon_found` and all sufficiently large `k`.
+   for a small fixed threshold `epsilon_found` in the low-tension band and all sufficiently large `k`.

 3. Alternative foundational systems in `L_ref` may exist, but:

    * either they embed into the preferred foundation without much extra tension,
    * or they are clearly seen as local tools rather than competitors for the global role.

-World T does not assert that one particular named foundation (for example ZFC) is metaphysically correct.
-It only describes the existence of low-tension regimes under the chosen observables.
+World T does not assert that one particular named foundation, such as ZFC, is metaphysically correct.
+It only describes the existence of low-tension regimes under the chosen observables and the TU tension scale.

 ### 5.2 World F: structurally fragile foundations